Cinnamor011/Cinnamor011/README.md

 <div align="center">
 <h2>𓂃 ࣪˖ ִֶָ🐇་༘࿐ Hi there I'm Cinnamor011 ִֶָ𓂃 ࣪˖ ִֶָ🐇་༘࿐</h2>

-Pursuing my Bachelor's of Applied Technology in Cloud Computing at NVC<br/>
+Pursuing a Bachelor's of Applied Technology in Cloud Computing at NVC<br/>
 Obtained an Occupational Skill Award in Java Programming at NVC<br/>
 Associate of Science in Computer Science at NVC<br/>
 Currently learning about AI and LLMs<br/>